Dominic Salvatore Gentile: Legacy

 Gentile Air Force Station in Kettering, Ohio was named in his honor in 1962.
 The installation closed in 1996.

+Gentile Nature Park, located on the site of the former Gentile Air Force Station, is named in his honor.
+Opened in 2024, it features a 100+ foot zipline, a nature-themed playground, walking trails, and a bike path.

 Winston Churchill called Gentile and his wingman, Captain John T. Godfrey, Damon and Pythias, after the legendary characters from Greek mythology.
 He was inducted into the National Aviation Hall of Fame in 1995.